Deadline Friday 24 July

 Ideally, you should show:

-• examples of recent deals or concepts
+• examples of recent investments, projects or portfolio developments

-• the risks associated with energy transition investments and how you manage them
+• the risks associated with energy transition

 Ideally, for this award, the judges would be keen to see: